haxtheweb/edtechjoker/draft-outline.md

 > EVERYTHING BELOW HERE IS SUBJECT TO CHANGE

 ## Week 14 – 16: Final Projects
 - Final projects laid out.
-Lectures / lessons / code reviews still happen but are more focused on ways of helping pairs complete the project in question.
-- Scope / requirements of each project will vary.
+Scope / requirements of each project will vary.
 Students will pick from one of a variety of options
 - https://github.com/elmsln/issues/labels/7B
 - Check ins / progression expectations each week
-- MobX / State management practice
-- Routing
-- localStorage
-- Peformance enhancements
+- this is 30% of the course so treat it like a real world problem you are solving
+- if you crush this, crush the course and enjoy the projects section, this is what independent studies are with me except the whole semester (3 credit 400 level course)

 ## Week 17: Final project due Tuesday of Finals week
 - Class held for last minute office hours / debugging